Partnership for Learning header

 Profile of Course Leader

 Dr Fiona Gallagher is an assistant professor in the School of Applied Language and Intercultural Studies (SALIS) at Dublin City University.
-Her research interests relate to the fields of second language acquisition and bi/multilingual education and include a particular focus on teaching and learning in the linguistically and culturally diverse primary and secondary school classroom.
+Her research interests relate to the fields of second language acquisition and bi/multilingual education and includes a particular focus on teaching and learning in the linguistically and culturally diverse primary and secondary school classroom.

 Format Online via Zoom